pluskal-lab/TPS_mining_v1/mining/README.md

 There are `.tsv` and `.fasta` files for individual databases containing the mined sequences.

-Then there are also `final.tsv` and `final.fasta` file containing all the mined sequences from all the databases.
+Then there are also `final.tsv` and `final.fasta` file containing all the mined sequences from all the databases (too large to upload to Github).

 To have only unique sequences, files `final_unique.tsv` and `final_unique.fasta` were created.
 These files were used for the phylogenetic analysis.
 In total, there were 191,476 sequences.